Ttcao/ttcao.github.io/WDI_Conf-master/README.md

 #![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #4: The WDI Conf website (Brochure Site)

+Access the site here: https://ttcao.github.io/WDI_Conf-master/app/

 ### Overview

 Our main goal was to create the landing page of the WDI Conf experience.
 This page allows attendees to view details of any of the planned presentations at the conference held at GA Melbourne.
 Working as a team the WDI-10 class created the official WDI Conf online experience™.

 ---